Free Easy Baby Hat Patterns to Knit or Crochet

 Will comprise the entire baby hat knitting pattern.

-So, you've worked your way through to the end the first of our free baby knitting pattern and now have a pretty hand knit baby hat pattern to use so don't stop knitting until you see our free baby blanket knitting patterns!
+So, you have worked your way through to the end the first of our free baby knitting pattern.
+Now, you will want to see our free baby blanket knitting patterns!